 For more information about Graduate Diploma in Economics at University of Waikato, please visit the webpage using the button above.

-Graduate certificates are intended to develop your knowledge and skills in a subject area that is different to your first degree's major.
+Graduate diplomas are intended to provide the equivalent of a major in a subject area that is different to your first degree's major.
 You may be eligible if you haven't studied for a degree before if you can demonstrate an interest in the subject area and a satisfactory academic ability.
-By choosing to study a graduate certificate you can quickly develop career competency in a single subject area.

-A graduate certificate is a shorter version of a graduate diploma, is studied at undergraduate level, and can be completed in the equivalent of one semester of full-time study.
+A graduate diploma is a more in-depth version of a graduate certificate, is studied at undergraduate level, and can be completed in the equivalent of one year (two semesters) of full-time study.

 Billy Bodger, Master of Science (Earth Sciences)